2020 Audi Q3 Sportback spy shots

 Audi Q4 e-tron concept

-As for the original vehicle that was to be the Q4, Audi will now badge it a Q3 Sportback instead.
+As for the original vehicle that was to be the Q4, Audi will instead badge it a Q3 Sportback.
 Prototypes are currently testing in the wild ahead of a reveal later this year.

 Audi previewed the Q3 Sportback in 2014 with its TT Offroad concept.
 The design has evolved considerably since the TT Offroad was first shown.
 The spy shots show that the Q3 Sportback wears distinct styling cues to set it apart from the TT.
 The final result should resemble a scaled-down Q8.